Lebanese Center for Energy Conservation: History

-Back in 2002, the Ministry of Energy and Water (MEW) and United Nations Development Programme (UNDP) signed an agreement to create a new project called "Cross-sectoral energy efficiency and removal of barriers to ESCO operation".
+In 2002, the Ministry of Energy and Water (MEW) and United Nations Development Programme (UNDP) signed an agreement to create a new project called "Cross-sectoral energy efficiency and removal of barriers to ESCO operation".
 The project was co-funded by the Global Environment Facility (GEF) and the Ministry of Energy and Water under the direct management of UNDP Lebanon.

-One main objective of this project was to create a national energy agency for Lebanon to be called the Lebanese Center for Energy Conservation (LCEC).
-The project team started its operation in early 2005, and gradually the project name changed to LCEC.
-The LCEC project succeeded in implementing a number of activities to push for energy efficiency development in Lebanon.
-Gradually, LCEC gradually established itself as an independent technical national center offering the Lebanese Government and more specifically the Ministry of Energy and Water all kinds of services dedicated to energy efficiency and renewable energy.
+A main objective of this project was to create a national energy agency for Lebanon.
+The project's team started its operation in early 2005, and gradually the project name changed to LCEC.

-The role of the LCEC project was consolidated as an independent technical national center in the Memorandum of Understanding (MoU) that signed between MEW and UNDP on 18 June 2007.
-GEF and UNDP extended their support to the LCEC in 2009 until the end of 2013.
+LCEC was consolidated as an independent technical national center in the Memorandum of Understanding (MoU) that signed between MEW and UNDP on 18 June 2007.
+GEF and UNDP extended their support to the LCEC.

+At the 2009 Copenhagen Climate Summit, Lebanon voluntarily pledged to increase its renewable energy shares to 12% by 2020.

 In 2013, the financial and administrative support of GEF and UNDP to LCEC came to an end.
 During that same year, LCEC received its first financial support from the Lebanese Ministry of Energy and Water (MEW).
 The MEW support ensured the sustainability of the center for a minimum of 5 years.
-LCEC also benefits from the support of the European Union (EU) through a contract signed with the Central Bank of Lebanon (BDL).
+LCEC also receives support from the European Union (EU) through a contract signed with the Central Bank of Lebanon (BDL).

-Partnerships

-The work of LCEC is characterized by various partnerships with national and international private and public entities.